 Average Hospital Stay

 The usual length of stay is 5 to 7 days.
 The length of stay will depend on your overall health and your recovery progress.
-Your doctor may choose to keep you longer if complications occur.

 At the Hospital:

 You will be taken to the Intensive Care Unit (ICU) after your TAVR, where you will be cared for by skilled critical care physicians, physician assistants, nurse practitioners, nurses, therapists and technicians.
 Once you are awake and able to breathe on your own, the breathing tube will be removed.
 The nurses will assist you with coughing, deep breathing and getting out of bed.
 These are important keys to your recovery.
 When you are ready to leave the ICU you will move to a hospital bed for your continued recovery.